-The Public Utilities Commission's (hereinafter - Regulator) report provides an overview of the regulatory developments of the electricity and natural gas sectors in Latvia in 2020.
+The Public Utilities Commission's (hereinafter - Regulator) report provides an overview of the regulatory developments of the electricity and natural gas sectors in Latvia in 2021.
 Regulatory activities covered various tasks, mainly stemming from continued implementation of the European Union (hereinafter - EU) directives or regulations, both in electricity and natural gas sectors.

-The most important issues within the electricity sector stemmed from the EU legislative acts: the Clean Energy Package (CEP) has entered into force and should be transposed.
-Therefore, a coordinated work has started, involving national regulatory authorities (hereinafter - NRAs) and Ministries of the Baltic States, working in close cooperation with other NRAs of the EU.
+In the electricity sector national regulatory authorities (hereinafter - NRAs) and Ministries of the Baltic States continued their coordinated work to transpose the requirements set out in the Clean Energy Package, working in close cooperation with other NRAs of the EU.

-The Regulator continued the implementation of the European Commission's network codes to establish a unified, coordinated, and appropriate single day-ahead and intraday electricity market coupling, being more focused on system operation, security and emergency management issues in 2020.
+The Regulator continued the implementation of the European Commission's network codes to establish a unified, coordinated, and appropriate single day-ahead and intraday electricity market coupling, being more focused on system operation and balancing issues in 2021.